8891689/VanitySearch/README.md

 # VanitySearch
 Forked from https://github.com/JeanLucPons/VanitySearch

-Please note that this is not my project.
-I just modified the private key, and it is displayed correctly, and the address found is also correct, but the last few digits of the address encoding are still wrong.
-Only the prefix address is correct, and the hexadecimal private key is correct.
+Please note that this is not my project, I just modified the private key to be correct, the address searched by the puzzle is correct, but the last 6 digits of the vanity address search encoding are still wrong, only the prefix address is correct, and the private key is correct.
+To completely fix the coding errors, the entire coding and underlying implementation needs to be rewritten.
+Since this project is not my own and has to rely on financial support from any caring people, I do not intend to rewrite the implementation.
+Please understand that this project will only be motivated to fix it if there is support from caring people.
 ```
 VanitySeacrh [-check] [-v] [-u] [-b] [-c] [-gpu] [-stop] [-i inputfile]
              [-gpuId gpuId1[,gpuId2,...]] [-g g1x,g1y,[,g2x,g2y,...]]